mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     > - **test case** for the root node, the _chunk_ that contains the tests
     >- **tests** for the test methods of which we have *test1* and *test2*

-    - Each test case runs on its own copy of its model.
+    - Each test case runs on its copy of its model.

     MPS tries to keep tests reproducible and isolated even when being run in-process.
 For that, MPS copies the whole model into a temporary model.
-Modifications of one test case will then be invisible to the next test case, since it will work on a new temporary model.
-This prevents test-cases from interacting.
+Modifications of one test case will then be invisible to the next test case since it will work on a new temporary model.
+This prevents test cases from interacting.

     Running tests in a separate model ensures that they will never modify the original model (as long as you don't explicitly start acting on other models).

-    - Check-nodes per test
+    - Check nodes per test

     A test-case may have multiple tests though.
 MPS also isolates single tests within the same test case.
 For that, the check-nodes are copied once for each test.
 Each test may then act on their own copy.